jwolz/yajhfc/README.txt

 0.5.6:
 - Added @@subject@@-Tag for text extraction (i.e. you can now also set the fax's subject by using a tag)
-- Several small bug fixes
+- Several small bug fixes and enhancements

 0.5.5:
 - Support to use native libtiff in the PDF plugin (offers JBIG support and better compatibility with not 100% clean TIFFs)